ddbj/www/_faq/en/bp-bs-seq-release-e.md

 [BioSample](/biosample/index-e.html), [DDBJ](/ddbj/submission.html) and
 [DRA](/dra/index-e.html) data are released as follows.

-  - Release of the BioProject records DO NOT trigger release of the other linked data.
+  - Release of the BioProject and BioSample records DO NOT trigger release of the other linked data.
-  - Release of the BioSample records DO NOT trigger release of the other linked data, however, DO trigger release of the referencing BioProject.
+  - Release of the BioSample records trigger release of the referencing BioSample in derived_from attributes.
   - Release of the DDBJ and DRA nucleotide sequence data DO trigger release of the linked BioProject and BioSample records.
   - Release of the DRA data DO NOT trigger release of the DDBJ records.